Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Methodology

 \section{Methodology}

-In this study, seven different models based on their ability to reproduce key features of the differential cross-section, including the forward peak, diffractive dip, and large-${\mid t\mid}$ behavior are developed to fit the ISR and TOTEM elastic ${pp}$ differential cross-section data.
+In this study, seven different models based on their ability to reproduce key features of the differential cross-section, including the forward peak, diffractive dip, and large-${\mid t\mid}$ behavior, are developed to fit the ISR and TOTEM elastic ${pp}$ differential cross-section data.
 The ISR data at low energies: ${\sqrt{s}}$ = 23, 23.5, 30.7, 44.7, 52.8, 62.5 \text{GeV} covered a broad range of momentum transfer squared ${0 < {\mid t\mid} < 9.75}$ ${\textrm{GeV}^{2}}$ refs. \cite{NAGY1979221}\cite{Amaldi1980}.
 The data from TOTEM experiment at higher energies: ${\sqrt{s}}$ = 2.76, 7, 8, 13 \text{ TeV} from refs. \cite{TOTEM_2018psk,Antchev_2013,Antchev_2011,TOTEM:2021imi,Antchev_2019}, contained precise results of the differential cross-section at a low range of ${0.037 < {\mid t\mid} < 4.03}$ ${\textrm{GeV}^{2}}$ values.
-Non-linear fitting for the models is performed for both the two datasets and the parameters of the models of the elastic differential cross section are determined.
-The models are also fitted to extrapolated results at future LHC energies of 14, 15 and 28 TeV of ref. \cite{Nemes:2015iia}.
+Non-linear fitting for the models is performed for both datasets, and the parameters of the models of the elastic differential cross section are determined.
+The models are also fitted to extrapolated results at future LHC energies of 14, 15, and 28 TeV of ref. \cite{Nemes:2015iia}.
 Predicted results at 200 GeV and 800 GeV of ref. \cite{Bourrely:1978da}, and at 27.43 GeV of \cite{Bence:2020usl} are also fitted by these models.
+For the non-linear fitting, the available experimental and extrapolated data of the differential cross section are taken only in the ${\mid t\mid}$ ranges given in Table I. In these ranges, the data essentially contains the dip-bump structure and most part of the large-${\mid t\mid}$ tail.